 If you want caffeine to be more effective, you’ll be best served to find another stimulant that acts on the body in a different way, maintaining a heightened level of mood and productivity while allowing your adrenals to recover.

-At the end of the day, caffeine can cause brain-fog but it’s more likely that it’s a combination of the caffeine and the life you live which makes you think you need so much caffine.
+At the end of the day, caffeine can cause brain fog but it’s more likely that it’s a combination of the caffeine and the life you live which makes you think you need so much caffeine.

 Accepting life at a slower pace for a week or two so I could detox was incredibly helpful for me.
 What’s more, I was soon back at it and performing better than ever with my newfound mental clarity!

 Other Articles You’ll Enjoy

 If you’re here you’re probably already aware of something: giving up caffeine is going to…

 If you’re visiting this page, odds are you’ve tried detoxing from caffeine before.
 When I…